7Dieg0/Assignment1--Research-Repository/README.md

 ### Have you meditated before?

-Yes, I have, sometimes What is the meaning of life pops into my mind 😂
+Yes, I have, sometimes 'What is the meaning of life' pops into my mind 😂

 ### Is there something over which you have gained a degree of mastery before in your life?
 Gymnastics, Rubik's Cubes, A Video Game?
 What did it take?